FAQs

 Do you have any samples of the editing work you do?

-Yes, I do.
-You can find examples of my editing on this page.
+Yes.
+You can find samples of my editing on this page.

 What should I do before I send you my manuscript?